Corsica tourism & sightseeing

 Visit Corsica, France

-Great weather, some of the world's finest beaches, spectacular mountain scenery and fascinating towns and marinas - these are just some of the reasons why the sun-kissed 'Isle of Beauty', as Corsica is known, is such a popular destination...
+Some of the world's finest beaches, spectacular mountain scenery and fascinating towns and marinas - these are just some of the reasons why the sun-kissed 'Isle of Beauty', as Corsica is known, is such a popular destination...

 Given its relatively small size the island combines an extraordinary amount of highlights.
-Apart from the coast and beaches for which the island is best known (there are 1,000km of coastline and more than 200 beaches) there are ancient hill villages and bustling port towns, and some of the most stunning coastal and mountain scenery to be found in Europe.
+Apart from the coast and beaches for which the island is best known (there are 1,000 kilometres of coastline and more than 200 beaches) there are ancient hill villages and bustling port towns, and some of the most stunning coastal and mountain scenery to be found in Europe.

 Corsica has very good weather for most of the year with spring and autumn being especially lovely times to visit.

 You will also find numerous historic monuments, some dating from prehistoric times with numerous megalithic sites, dolmens and menhirs eg at Filitosa, still reminding us of the long history of the island.
 There are more monuments from the ancient Greek and Roman periods, and many fortified towers and citadels built when the Genoese controlled the island.

 In many parts of Corsica you are spoiled for choice when looking for beautiful beaches.
 Porto-Vecchio and Bonifacio are towns close to some of the best beaches in Corsica, with others to be found at various places along the south and west coasts.
 There are rather less visited beaches on the eastern side of the island and around Cap Corse.